yarafe/Private-Link/README.md

 Microsoft has announced recently about feature enhancement related to UDR support for private endpoint.

 There is no need now to use/32 prefix for the endpoint. you can use wider prefix in the routing table for routes destined to private endpoints.
-This enhancement requires enable Private endpoints subnet property which is callled PrivateEndpointNetworkPolicies.
+This enhancement requires enable Private endpoints subnet property which is callled <b>PrivateEndpointNetworkPolicies</b>.

 ![PrivateEndpointNetworkPolicies](images/PrivateEndpointNetworkPolicies.png)